PVoLan/wooden-architecture/architecture.md

 Very important: do not store any data inside the Network module.
 Public methods behavior should depend only on server state and method parameters passed.
 Do not store authorization tokens, cookies, other similar data in Network classes fields - use Storage module for that purpose.
 Network modules are designed for network processing, not for data storage.

-Network modukes are also responsible for error handling.
+Network modules are also responsible for network error handling.
 This includes connection errors, response formatting errors, server errors - any of them should be handled accurately and translated into independent form.
 I personally prefer to throw Exceptions, but this is optional, you may provide specific Entity instead.

 Retrofit note.
 (Retrofit is a commonly used network library).
 You can use Retrofit for request/response formatting, but consider the requirements above.
 Basic Retrofit features include: relying on Entity field names for formatting, storing a data (like auth tokens) inside the network module - be aware of using this features.
 Also, note that default Retrofit configuration does not raise any errors, if some required response fields are missing - it just silently puts null into your Entity.
 Considering that, I find Retrofit quite useless for Wooden architecture, and recommend using OkHttp and manual Json parsing instead.